-- a.
-Retain the original elevations of the building that are visible from the public right-ofway.
-Do not change the character, appearance, configuration, or materials of the façade, except to restore buildings to their original appearance. - b.
+Retain the original street_elevations of the building that are_is most_visible from the public right-of-way.
+The other elevations of the building should be retained to the greatest extent possible.
+Do not change the character, appearance, configuration, or materials of the façade, except to restore buildings to their original appearance.

 Do not add architectural features to a building that it never had (e.g., do not add a front porch to a house that never had one).